ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Question Mark is among those butterflies which have successfully adopted introduced and non-native plants, an adaptive trait which has contributed to its survival (Table 3: "Switchers").
 It uses the introduced and now widespread Stinging Nettle (Urtica dioica); in the author’s yard it lays eggs on this plant (e.g. 8/16/2006) and is easily raised to maturity on it.
 It also quickly adopted hops (Humulus lupulus), a plant which although widespread today is not native to any county in Massachusetts (except for one rare variety: Dow Cullina et al. 2011), but likely was introduced from further south for beer production, and spread into the wild.
 Question Mark eggs have even been reported and photographed on the widespread invasive Oriental bittersweet (Celastrus orbiculata).
 A 6/11/2010 photo showing Question Mark eggs on this plant at Appleton Farms, Ipswich, can be seen at http://www.flickr.com/photos/hghoople/4694029514/in/set-72157624237329612/ .
 (Plant identification by R. Hopping, who was present.)

-Question Mark may not have declined as much as some other species during the forest clearing of the 17th, 18th and 19th centuries (Table 1: 1600-1850), precisely because of the spread of nettles, the cultivation of hops, and the retention of elms and hackberries as yard and street trees.
+Question Mark did not decline as much as some other species during the forest clearing of the 17th, 18th and 19th centuries (Table 1: 1600-1850), precisely because of the spread of nettles, the cultivation of hops, and the retention of elms and hackberries as yard and street trees.
 The butterfly also made use of the many orchards for rotting fruit, and used any early successional forest areas with elms.
 These factors also assured its survival through the periods of industrial and urban/suburban development.

 Hops (Humulus lupulus) is a widely distributed vine of temperate forest openings.
 Some botanists list it as introduced from Europe, but it is reported as native in Virginia in 1705 (Leighton 1976: 27), and may have been brought north for cultivation.
 Today, it has a wide North American as well as Old World distribution, and grows wild in glades and edges in all Massachusetts counties except Suffolk, probably having spread from cultivation (Gleason and Cronquist 1991:73; Magee and Ahles 1999: 421).